 The cards, however, did have an interesting history.
 Created sometime in the early 1700s, the design became popular for its unique inclusion of a 79th card: The Musterberg Deck is the only one to have a Siren card as the highest Major Arcana or trump card.
 Most importantly, the deck was redone for Pennyland where it was the exclusive deck of “The Great Beyond” for prognosticators in the Fortune Teller tent.
 And this is the same deck referenced in the Italian comic book series Roger Believe.

 Now you can own the same cards that they used at Pennyland, in a reproduction that recreates all of the wear and tear and idiosyncrasies of the original decks used at the park, and with hopefully all of the same good luck and good fun.

 As is standard for divination decks, the cards are non-reversible, meaning that unlike the One-eyed Jacks and Suicide Kings of standard poker decks, when they are upside-down they are simply upside down.
 This is perfect for card reading, and for game play means just another minute to flip them the right way around.

-Our decks are reproduced as collector’s items, printed on archival-quality paper and are not plastic-coated to give you the closest feel to the original.
+Our decks are produced in Germany as collector’s items, printed on archival-quality paper and are not plastic-coated to give you the closest feel to the original.
 Of course, if you want to shuffle them and deal a few hands of the card game or do some readings, by all means do so.
 Just listen to the cards, they’ll tell you what to do.

 We’ve also included a 64-page booklet that includes a reproduction of the Pennyland Guide to Cartomancy given to their employees in the Fortune Teller Tent – to help you read the cards or just read into what Pennyland was like behind-the-scenes.
 The booklet also contains instructions for playing the card game tarot – itself even older than card reading – and the game is fast-paced and fun with eccentric quirks that you will hardly believe are not made up.